Skip to main content

 Once your database is updated, the check from Step 3 handles the rest — user.interview_completed is now true, so the prompt won’t appear again.
 That’s it.
 The full flow:

-3. Your server verifies the signature → marks the user as completed
+3. Your server verifies the signature -> fetches the transcript -> marks the user as completed

 Testing